munificent/craftinginterpreters/book/closures.md

 live on the stack exactly like a normal local variable *until the point that is closed over*.

-Fortunately, such a solution exists!
-The approach we'll use is taken from the implementation of Lua.
-We use a level of indirection that Lua calls an **upvalue**.
+Fortunately, thanks to the Lua dev team, we have a solution.
+We use a level of indirection that they call an **upvalue**.
 An upvalue refers to a local variable in an enclosing function.
 Every closure maintains an array of upvalues, one for each surrounding local variable that the closure uses.

 The upvalue points back into the stack to where the variable it captured lives.
 When the closure needs to access a closed-over variable, it goes through the